Liokindy/DeluxeBench/README.md

 A light weight and simple tool that can read [Superfighters Deluxe's](https://store.steampowered.com/app/855860/Superfighters_Deluxe/) `.item` files.

 > [!NOTE]
-> Superfighters Deluxe's `.item` files are not efficiently stored, they many completely transparent texture data.
+> Superfighters Deluxe's `.item` files are not efficiently stored, they contain many completely transparent texture data.
 This results in a heavy size reduction when those textures are skipped, with SFD's 213 default items the total size is decreased by **76%** (`5855428 bytes` or `~5.58MB` down to `1409159 bytes` or `~1.34MB`).
 >
 > This tool will automatically detect and skip completely transparent textures.